bredelings/BAli-Phy/benchmarks/coalescent-history.md

   the corresponding uninstrumented baseline, rollback, and fix.
 - Retain one raw record per process invocation with revision, host and build identity, command and input, seed, iteration count, cache status, counters, timing, run order, log and tree hashes, and instrumentation status.
-Future records belong in `benchmarks/coalescent-runs.tsv`, created with the first new measurement; a plain TSV is sufficient and requires no benchmark executable.
+Raw records belong in `benchmarks/coalescent-runs.tsv`; a plain TSV is sufficient and requires no benchmark executable.
   Summaries must state the seed set, trace status, and evidence class.

 Prefer coherent design endpoints over migration intermediates.
 Record